nickdrummond/star-wars-ontology/readme.txt

 For a start, it grinds the reasoner to a halt

 * Homeworld for each species - might add a lot of places that aren't interesting in any other way

-* Male and female?
-Not that important but would help with brother/sister/mother/father

 * We can add images in seeAlso - jpg extension on anyURI.
 But, cannot manage copyright and hot loading eg from Star Wars databank https://lumiere-a.akamaihd.net/v1/images/databank_zygerria_01_169_5cdad909.jpeg